-Although SSRIs are best known as treatment for depression, they’re also used to treat a diverse range of other conditions.
+Although SSRIs are best known as a treatment for depression, they’re also used to treat a diverse range of other conditions.
 SSRIs are prescribed for:

 Some SSRIs are also prescribed for conditions such as fibromyalgia, irritable bowel syndrome (IBS) and premature ejaculation.
-Like other antidepressants, certain SSRIs are prescribed as a treatment for chronic pain conditions.
+Like other antidepressants, certain SSRIs may be prescribed to treat chronic pain conditions.

 Neurotransmitters are chemicals that are used by your brain to transmit signals between nerve cells, or neurons.
 Your body uses neurotransmitters to manage a range of biological functions, from your level of alertness and energy to your appetite, sleep quality, sex drive and more.